 Hypothesis is a social annotation tool installed directly in your learning management system (LMS).
-Adding Hypothesis to readings in your LMS supports student success by placing active discussion right on top of course readings, enabling students and teachers to add comments and start conversations in the margins of texts.
+Adding Hypothesis to readings in your course supports student success by placing active discussion right on top of readings, enabling students and teachers to add comments and start conversations in the margins of texts.

 To learn more about making reading active, visible, and social using Hypothesis, please join us in one of our upcoming workshops.
 RSVP via one of the links below.